markjnkim/es_mod/01-html/content/step-6-reach-out.md

 - **src**: The most important attribute is the `src` since without this, nothing will render.
 The `src` value is a URL path linking to the external website content that will be embedded.

-- **frameborder**: `iframe` elements have some styling properties built into the attributes such as height and width.
-This one allows a border by designating "1" and "0" for none.
+- **frameborder**: By default, the browser will render an `iframe` element with a thin border.
+This attribute allows us to override that default, effectively removing the border.

 > **Legacy Lem**: `frameborder` is no longer supported by HTML5 and new browsers so we will use the `border` property from CSS for this style property. `frameborder` will offer legacy support however for older browsers.
+- **height** and **width**: We are able to do some inline CSS styling by declaring the `width`, `height` and `border` attributes.
+The `height`, `width`, and `border` of the `iframe` can also be controlled by CSS rules in the style sheet.
 - **style**: This is an inline style to set no border for newer browsers.
 - **allowfullscreen**: Some attributes are properties that can be turned on by simply adding the attribute. `allowfullscreen` will offer a link to view the map on a new page in full screen mode.
 Notice how `allowfullscreen` doesn't have any value assignment.
 Another popular attribute that doesn't have a value assignment for example is `checked` for a `checkbox` input element.

 > **Heads up**: Please note there are several other map `iframe` options besides Google like OpenStreetMap.org.
-We also added the height and width declarations to render a larger image capable of interaction.
+Also, we added the height and width attributes in the `iframe` to render a larger image capable of testing interactivity.

-Let's take a look at our page now and see what this iframe looks like.
+Let's take a look at our page now and see what this `iframe` looks like.
 Save to retain any changes.
 Take a moment to play with the map using the zoom and scrolling functionality.

 ![iframe-map](./assets/step-6/200-iframe-html.png)
 > **Activity**: Try replacing the iframe with a [YouTube](https://www.youtube.com/) video or a [gif](https://giphy.com/).
 The interactivity features are available because we have embedded a tiny website within your website.